mel-miller/mm-site-next/src/projects/TP.md

 tileImage: '/images/tp/tp-tile.png'
 ---

-I transformed the Ohio State University Transportation & Parking Services website from an outdated, hand-coded site to a modern (for 2011), CMS site using Drupal.
+I transformed The Ohio State University's Transportation & Parking Services website from an outdated, hand-coded site to a modern (for 2011), CMS site using Drupal.

 By using a content management system, I was able to create a site that was easy to update and maintain by the content owners and subject matter experts instead of relying on a web developer to make updates.